-Several levees monitored in Missouri; death toll rises to 20
+Several levees monitored in Missouri; death toll rises

 St. Louis — A rare winter flood threatened nearly two dozen federal levees in Missouri and Illinois on Wednesday as rivers rose, prompting evacuations in several places.